Honorary Assistant Priest – Fr Marc Trickey

 In 1967 he was appointed Vicar of St John, Upper Norwood, London and during that time served as the Archbishop’s Correspondent on Roman Catholic relations.
 He remained there until 1983 when he became Rector of St Saviour, Guernsey, retiring in 1997 after being appointed Priest-in-Charge of the Forest Church in order to unite the benefices.

 He was Honorary Priest of the Vale Church for 15 years.
 In 1955, he married Joyce Grut of St Peter Port who worshipped at St Stephen’s Church.
 She had trained at Westminster Hospital and was Matron of a 6th Form Hospital College for Blind Girls.
 She was also an Anglican missionary in Africa.
-Fr Leslie and Joyce have three daughters and one son.
+Fr Leslie has three daughters and one son.